MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml-introduction.md

 ## Getting started with MicrosoftML

-MicrosoftML is currently available in **Microsoft R Server for Windows** and in the **SQL Server vNext**.
+MicrosoftML is currently available on various platforms in **Microsoft R Server 9.1.0 and 9.0.1** and in the **SQL R Server vNext**.

 For additional information, see [Microsoft R Getting Started Guide](https://msdn.microsoft.com/en-us/microsoft-r/microsoft-r-getting-started) and [What's New in SQL Server R Services](https://msdn.microsoft.com/en-us/library/mt604847.aspx).

 MicrosoftML functions are provided through the **MicrosoftML** package which is installed in the freely available [Microsoft R Client](r-client.md) and in the commercial product [Microsoft R Server](rserver.md).

+For a list  of these platforms, see the [Platform availability](microsoftml-get-started.md#platform-availability) section in the getting started topic.

 ## What's next?